-With Windows 10 version 1803 (April 2018 update), version 1809 (October 2018 update) and version 1903 (April 2019 update), Microsoft changed the behavior of microphone app access setting so that it affects desktop applications as well.
+Starting with Windows 10 version 1803 (April 2018 update), Microsoft changed the behavior of microphone app access setting so that it affects desktop applications as well.

 - 9 Feb 2019: Updated the guide to include suggestion about turning on the microphone for Win32WebViewHost app